Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Design/Capabilities.md

 Return to the <a href="https://github.com/Project-Herophilus" target="_blank">Main GitHub Org.
 Site</a>

 # Detailed Capabilities

-While defined [specific design principles](docs/Design/DesignPrinciples.md) are a key aspect to ensure some level of success criteria for any solution developed.
+While defined <a href="https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/Platform-Content/Design/DesignPrinciples.md" target="_blank">specific design principles</a> are a key aspect to ensure some level of success criteria for any solution developed.
 We wanted to ensure that design principles continue to influence the specific capabilities we deliver.